| PURSE

 This Means for You

-In general, handbags made from leather or vinyl were found to
+In general, handbags made from leather or vinyl were

-or other high-traffic public areas.
-For cloth purses, researchers
+areas.
+For cloth purses, researchers recommended regular

-be cleaned with fabric-appropriate solvents.
+with fabric-appropriate solvents.

 |